bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Naming conventions for bean names, ids, attributes, and aliases are adhered to

 ## Exception Handling
-- [ ] No catching of Exception
+- [ ] No catching of Exception - catch specific exception
 - [ ] No catching of checked or runtime exceptions
 - [ ] Logging of all caught exceptions
-- [ ] No catch statements with no activity besides logging
+- [ ] No ignored exceptions - catch statements with no response logic
-- [ ] No ignored exceptions
+- [ ] Use of custom exceptions where necessary
+- [ ] Logging of exception close to point

 ## Logging
 - [ ] A log4j or slf4j logger utility is being used or whatever the platform is using if different